Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Giving up 113.1 points per contest, the Knicks are the 12th-ranked squad in the league defensively.
+- Defensively, the Knicks are 12th in the NBA, allowing 113.1 points per game.

-- The Knicks are the seventh-ranked team in the league, allowing 42.0 rebounds per game.
+- The Knicks concede 42 rebounds per game, ranking seventh in the league.

-- Looking at assists, the Knicks are ranked 13th in the league, allowing 25.1 per game.
+- The Knicks are the 13th-ranked team in the NBA, giving up 25.1 assists per game.

 Bam Adebayo vs. the Knicks